Table of Contents

 Room Temp: Store in an airtight container for 1–2 days.

-Reheat: Microwave for 10–15 seconds for soft, just-baked texture.
+Reheat: Microwave 10–15 seconds for that warm, soft texture.

-Freeze (Unbaked): Freeze the cut rolls before baking.
-Bake from frozen, adding 5–7 extra minutes.
+Freeze (Unbaked): Slice rolls and freeze before baking.
+Bake from frozen, adding 5–7 extra minutes to your bake time.

 What is sourdough discard?

-Sourdough discard is the portion of sourdough starter you remove before feeding it.
-It’s unfed and not strong enough to leaven bread—but perfect for recipes like pancakes, crackers, and quick cinnamon rolls!
+It’s the portion of starter you remove before feeding.
+It’s not active enough for bread, but perfect for recipes like this.

 Can I make these vegan?